andydoro/IMA767_MEDP349_Spring2019/README.md

 * transistors / relays
 * Blum, Ch.
 4

-### Week 8, October 31 - Halloween Costume Presentations
+### Week 8, March 20

-### November 6 - Last day to withdraw from a course with a grade of "W"
+### April 1 - Last day to withdraw from a course with a grade of "W"

-### Week 9, November 7 - Final Project Proposal / Libraries, Functions and Better Prototyping Techniques
+### Week 9, March 27 - Final Project Proposal / Libraries, Functions and Better Prototyping Techniques
 * creating your own functions
 * soldering
 * shields